dotnetcore/CAP/README.md

 ### Dashboard

-At CAP 2.1 version and above provided the dashboard pages, you can easily check the send and receive messages.
-In addition, you can also view real time sent or received messages.
+CAP 2.1 and above provides the dashboard pages, you can easily view the sent and received messages.
+In addition, you can also view the  message status in real time on the dashboard.

-In the distributed environment, the dashboard built-in integrated [Consul] (http://consul.io) as a node discovery, while the realization of the gateway agent function, you can also easily view the node or other node data, It's like you are visiting local resources.
+In the distributed environment, the dashboard built-in integrated [Consul](http://consul.io) as a node discovery, while the realization of the gateway agent function, you can also easily view the node or other node data, It's like you are visiting local resources.

 ```c#
 services.AddCap(x =>